Springe direkt zu Inhalt

 General research interests

 I am very interested on the neural basis of conscious perception or what other researchers call “Qualia”.
-Based on theories of recurrent processing, I investigate the mechanism of veridical perception and intrinsically driven perceptual experiences such as mental imagery and visual illusions.
-My PhD topic focused on the feedforward and feedback processing in the human visual cortex using lamina-resolved MRI and multivariate classification methods.
+Based on theories of recurrent processing, I investigate the mechanism of perception and visual imagery.
+My PhD topic focused on the feedforward and feedback processing in the human visual cortex using lamina-resolved MRI and multivariate pattern analyses (MVPA).

 Research projects